-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority, as of June 30, 2007 and the changes in its financial position and its cash flows, for the year then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Minnesota Higher Education Facilities Authority, St. Paul, Minnesota, as of June 30, 2008, and the respective changes in its financial position and its cash flows, for the year then ended in conformity with U.S. generally accepted accounting principles.

 The financial statements include partial prior year comparative information.
 Such information does not include all of the information required to constitute a presentation in conformity with U.S. generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the government's financial statements for the year ended June 30, 2006, from which such partial information was derived.
+Accordingly, such information should be read in conjunction with the Authority's financial statements for the year ended June 30, 2007, from which such partial information was derived.